-Egypt is one of the first countries to preach the Gospel message, and before that the Lord Jesus Christ arrived as a child with his mother and his stepfather Joseph when the angel of the Lord commanded them to go to Egypt because the king intended to kill the child Jesus (Matthew 2: 13-15).
-The Gospel message arrived in Egypt with the Apostle Mark, who wrote one of the Four Gospels.
+Egypt is one of the first countries to preach the Gospel message, and before that, the Lord Jesus Christ came as a child with his mother and stepfather Joseph when the angel of the Lord commanded them to go to Egypt because the king intended to kill the king. child Jesus (Matthew 2: 13-15).
+The Gospel message arrived in Egypt with the apostle Mark, who wrote one of the Four Gospels.

 Mark preached the power and guidance of the Holy Spirit, with Christ as Lord, Redeemer, and Savior, calling on people to repent, to return to the living God, to worship Him, to obey Him, and to leave untruths, false gods, to whom they were harboring.
 Christian faith spread among the Egyptian community and the number of believers began to increase daily and dramatically.
 Churches were built in various parts of Egypt, especially the city of Alexandria, which was the place of residence of the Apostle Mark, and established a school of theology to teach the gospel and train leaders of the newly-established church in it, and was also distinguished by its ancient library that included references Ancient theological writing in addition to Bible manuscripts.
 From Egypt, the message of Christ was sent to the surrounding countries, Kilbia and Sudan, where Christ had a people and a church.